CLSherrod/clsherrod.github.io/_pages/now.md

 - [Completing the 1001 Albums You Must Hear Before You Die Challenge: A Musical Journey](/1001-albums/)

 ## Recently Published
+- Migrating old posts from previous WordPress version of this website.
 - Updated my [home page](/) to be more of a summary page.
 - I've been writing poems since December, something new to me and I finally posted them to my website [poems](/categories/#poems)
 - Added some book reviews I wrote 24 years ago to [Reviews](https://christophersherrod.com/categories/#reviews) 400+ old posts left to review before republishing.